 Chile Needs You

-The post-earthquake situation in Chile remains dire.
-More than 1.5 million people are homeless, 279 are dead and many more are still missing.
+More than 1.5 million people are homeless, the death toll stands at 799 and thousands more are missing.
 More than 500,000 homes have been damaged or destroyed.
+Chilean President Michelle Bachelet, who formally requested international assistance, said her country is facing an unprecedented emergency.

-Your cash donation will be used to help Chile to get through this terrible tragedy.
+help Chile to get through this terrible

 In addition to cash, PADF is seeking in-kind donations that include the following: